oliverolejar/oliverolejar/README.md

 # 👋 About Me

-I'm a third year student at Western University.
+I'm a fourth year student at Western University currently on co-op.
 I am doing a honours specialization in computer science with a minor in medical biophysics.

 ### 🔭 Areas of Focus